TirelCristian/TerraformAutomatization/README.md

 # Terraform
-Terraform Automatization of RedHat VM's
+Terraform Automatization of RedHat VM's using AWS EC2.